Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 Look into getting a few new interactive toys that you can use to play with your pup.
 It can be super simple, like some new tennis balls or a tug-of-war toy; whatever your dog is really into!

-If none of these methods have worked, or your dog gets really freaked out about a lot of other things beyond fireworks, ask your vet about anxiety medications.
+If none of these methods have worked, or your dog gets extremely freaked out about lots of other things, ask your vet about anxiety meds for dogs.
 They can figure out the best plan for your dog based on their current health condition.

 If you follow these tips, you and your best doggy pal will both be ready to have a great Fourth of July!